dashpay/docs/masternodes/maintenance.rst

 - Ensure that the ``externalip`` (and ``port`` if using testnet) are specified correctly and not blocked by a firewall or port forwarding service
-- Ensure that Sentinel is installed, not exiting with an error and is entered in your crontab to run every 1-2 minutes
+- Ensure that Sentinel is installed, updated, not exiting with an error and is entered in your crontab to run every 1-2 minutes
-- For further debugging, check the output of ``masternode status`` and/or the content of your ``debug.log`` file

 Once you are certain these settings are correct, you can update your service status on the network and return to the valid set of masternodes by creating a :ref:`ProUpServTx <dip3-update-service>`.
 Monitor your masternode closely using ``masternode status`` and/or the ``debug.log`` file after restoring service.
+This information can help you pinpoint the specific misconfiguration that is causing the masternode to be banned.
 The masternode will be banned again if it continues to fail to provide service.

 DashCentral voting, verification and monitoring